Vaginal delivery - discharge

 You may have bleeding from your vagina for up to 6 weeks.
 Early on, you may pass some small clots when you first get up.
 Bleeding will slowly become less red, then pink, and then you will have more of a yellow or white discharge.
 The pink discharge is called lochia.

-Bleeding usually decreases the most during the first week and may not stop completely for several weeks.
+In most cases, bleeding decreases the most during the first week.
+It may not stop completely for several weeks.
 It is not uncommon to have an increase in red bleeding around 7 to 14 days, when the scab forms over the spot where your placenta was shed.

 Your menstrual period is likely to return in:

 You may lose up to 20 pounds (9 kilograms) over the first 2 weeks after having your baby.
-After that, weight loss of around one-half pound (225 grams) per week is best.
+After that, weight loss of around one half pound (250 grams) per week is best.
 Your health care provider can explain more about losing weight after pregnancy.

 Your uterus will be hard and round, and can most often be felt around the navel.
 You may feel contractions for a few days.
 They are most often mild, but can be stronger if you have already had several babies.
 Sometimes, they can feel like labor contractions.